Studying the Effect of Explicit Interaction Representations on Learning Scene-level Distributions of Human Trajectories: GMoP -- G raph-based Mo tion P rediction

 \paragraph{The \textbf{crossing heuristic}} used in FJMP~\cite{rowe2023fjmp}, determines the type of interaction between agent pairs from the agents' ground truth future trajectories.
 More concretely, they perform a crossing check between pairs of trajectories.
 If agent $m$ reaches the crossing point before agent $n$, then agent $m$ influences agent $n$.
 If there is no crossing point between the trajectories then there is no influence and in turn no edge between the two agents in the interaction graph.
 This information was then used to pre-train the interaction graph.

 In our approach we formalize this heuristic in the following manner.
 Given the trajectory pairs $(\bm{y}_m, \bm{y}_n)$ we calculate a distance matrix $D$ of the form:

 for all timesteps of the future trajectories, where $d(y_{t_m}, y_{t_n})$ is the Euclidean distance between the trajectories $\bm{y}_m$ and $\bm{y}_n$ at timestep $t\in[0,T]$.
 To establish whether the trajectories cross at any point in time, we check whether any of the distances in $D$ fall under a specified threshold $\epsilon^a_{m}$, dependent on the type of agent $a$ and their average width, since the distances are calculated based on agent center-points.
-More specifically, a crossing is detected when

-We then check the timesteps for the first detected crossing.
-If $t_{c,m} < t_{c,n}$, then agent $m$ influences agent $n$ which in the interaction graph translates to a directed edge going from agent $m$ to agent $n$.
+More specifically, a crossing is detected when $ d(y_{t_m}, y_{t_n}) \leq \epsilon^a_{m}. $ We then check the timesteps for the first detected crossing.
+If $t_{c,m} < t_{c,n}$, then agent $m$ influences agent $n$ which in the interaction graph is a directed edge going from agent $m$ to agent $n$.
 Conversely if $t_{c,m} > t_{c,n}$, the directed edge points from agent $n$ to agent $m$.
 If no crossings are detected, there is no interaction between the agents and as such no edge.

 A shortcoming of this heuristic is that it assumes agent paths need to cross for an interaction to occur.
 However, interactions can also occur in the form of preventing an agent from carrying out their intended behavior.
 A simple example of this is a pedestrian standing on the side of a road, intending to cross yet being forced to wait due to vehicles passing by.